 I have argued that the presence of these mutually exclusive soteriologies and gospel messages indicates that the hermeneutical enterprise has been left unattended by evangelicals with respect to its logical and moral coherence.
 The church is in denial of this fact.
 It is accommodating intellectual indifference on this matter.
 The question of what constitutes proper interpretation is of critical importance in light of claims to have properly exegeted the texts but with incompatible results.
 The hermeneutical question here is vitally and inextricably linked to possessing and understanding an authoritative divine revelation.
 If we have been given divine revelation in written form, it is therefore incumbent upon us to be continually engaged in the investigation, mutual recognition, reiteration and application of sound, hermeneutical principles to the interpretation of that text.
 This is not just a matter of each side bandying about contradictory interpretive conclusions, but rather requiring an account of how one came to those conclusions and whether it is necessary that they exhibit logical and moral coherence, consistency and non-contradiction.
 It is not enough for the non-Calvinist to point out the incoherence, inconsistencies and contradictions within Calvinism or the rational incoherence of its theistic determinism, problems that Calvinists themselves admit to, but by dichotomizing exegesis from the deliberations and deliverances of philosophical and moral reasoning, nevertheless stand upon their exegesis and ultimately flee to mystery to deal with the logical and moral incoherence of that exegesis.

 What this indicates is that the crux of the matter is a hermeneutical issue.
 It involves whether or not logical and moral coherence are necessary in interpretation and indicative of the validity of a proposed interpretation.
 There are two different hermeneutics at play here.
 A hermeneutic of coherence (non-Calvinist) and a hermeneutic of incoherence (Calvinist).
 I submit that coherence, consistency and non-contradiction in exegetical results and interpretive claims must be included in what is considered to be a proper and sound hermeneutic.
 It will not do to flee to mystery if one’s soteriology and theology contains real inconsistencies and contradictions.
 Without a hermeneutic of coherence we cannot come to the truth of the meaning of the text.
-The Chicago Statement on Biblical Hermeneutics is clear on this matter.
+The affirmations and denials of the Chicago Statement on Biblical Hermeneutics is clear on this matter.
 Dr. Norman Geisler added the explanatory comments to the document.

 WE AFFIRM the unity, harmony and consistency of Scripture… (Article XVII)